Hong Kong metro partially reopens, city struggles after violent weekend

 Hong Kong’s rail operator, MTR Corp, said on Monday that, due to “serious vandalism”, most of the stations in the network were temporarily closed.
 That included typically busy stations such as Admiralty and Wan Chai, around the city’s bar district.

-MTR’s announcement followed an unprecedented closure on Saturday and minimal operations on Sunday, which largely paralyzed much of the city.
+MTR’s announcement followed an unprecedented closure on Saturday and minimal operations on Sunday, which largely paralysed much of the city.

 The entire network, which carries around 5 million passengers a day, would shut at 6 p.m.
 (1000 GMT), more than four hours earlier than normal, to allow for repairs, it said.